flotob/blockchain/_blog_posts/medium/the-picture-you-show-that-s-not-a-whale-it-s-a-whale-shark-which-is-a-fish.md

 ---
-title: The picture you show: that’s not a whale.
+title: "The picture you show: that’s not a whale.
 It’s a whale shark.
-Which is a fish.
+Which is a fish."
 layout: post
 date: 2008-10-31T00:00:00.000Z
 categories: